asmaaadel39/Breast-Cancer-Disease/README.md

-# Breast-Cancer-Disease
+# Breast Cancer-Disease
+#Project Case:
-Predict whether the cancer is benign or malignant using some classification Algorithms
+Predict whether the cancer is benign or malignant using some classification Algorithms.